MiguelMoutela/angelhack2016/README.md

 pip install -r requirements.txt
 ```

-###Running the REST service
+###Running the REST service locally
+Run the service as follows
 ```shell
 python manage.py runserver 0.0.0.0:8000
 ```

-The site can be viewed in your browser at http://localhost:8000/

 Any changes made locally will cause the site to rebuild automagically.

+The different rest endpoints can be accessed as follows: